parveen-daffodil/au-simple-services/au-simple-services.md

 Contractor will provide the Services to Customer until Contractor completes the Work Scope.

-### Contractor will provide the Services indefinitely to Customer.
+### Contractor will provide the Services until the agreement is cancelled.

-- Contractor will provide the Services to Customer for an initial term of {{initial term duration}}.
+Contractor will provide the Services to Customer until the Agreement is cancelled.
-- The Agreement will renew continuously and immediately for terms equal to the initial term.
-- If a party provides written notice to the other party {{notice period}} before the end of a term, the Agreement will end on the completion of that term.

 ## Calculation of payment